 4. See an unobstructed view of Sun Moon Lake at the top of Cien Pagoda

-The tall tower is built in 1971 by the late President, Chiang Kai-Shek in memory of his mother.
+The tall tower was built in 1971 by the late President, Chiang Kai-Shek in memory of his mother.
 It is 46 meters tall and built on an elevation of 954 meters.
-Which means the tip of Cien Pagoda reaches 1,000 meters precisely.
+This means the tip of Cien Pagoda reaches 1,000 meters precisely.

 And you will want to climb the stairs to the top of Cien Pagoda because you can see a magnificent view of Sun Moon Lake.
-From the viewing balcony, you can see Xuanzang Temple, Xuanguang Temple to other small islands in the lake.
-And it is an excellent spot for watching sunrise and sunset.
+From the viewing balcony, you can see Xuanzang Temple, Xuanguang Temple, and other small lake islands.
+And it is an excellent spot for watching the sunrise and sunset.